WangYuanMike/NTU_ML_Foundation/SVM.md

   - computer the inner product between **w** and **v** to get the margin
   - maximize the margin
 TODO: add image
-- Solve an equivalent quardratic programming problem (plenty of algorithms and packages to solve QP problem)
+- Solve an equivalent quadratic programming problem (plenty of algorithms and packages to solve QP problem)
 ![alt_text](https://github.com/WangYuanMike/NTU_ML_Foundation/blob/master/SVM/svm_primal.png)
 ### When and Where
-- Training data are linear seperable (but you do not know this info before training)
+- Training data are linear separable (but you do not know this info before training)
 - So the heuristic to use this model are:
   - number of instances << number of features, e.g. bioinformatics
   - both number of instances and features are large, e.g. document classification